HybridNetworks/mikrotik-dude-icons/README.md

 # mikrotik-dude-icons

+<h3>NOTE: To keep icons consistent and to ensure The Dude support, we don't accept pull requests for icon submissions.
+If you would like an icon added, please open an issue.<h3>

 # Icons List

 Here's a list of all the icons currently supported.
 Feel free to open an issue to suggest icons to add!